-Two days a week, five hours per day, for the last 14 years, Eleanor McCullen has stood on the sidewalk outside a Boston Planned Parenthood facility trying to persuade mothers not to abort their babies.
+Two days a week, five hours per day, Eleanor McCullen has stood on the sidewalk outside a Boston Planned Parenthood facility trying to persuade mothers not to abort their babies.
 Those who stand alongside Eleanor describe her as having “a real gift,” “a saint,” and “like Mother Teresa.”

 Sidewalk counseling wasn’t always a passion for Eleanor.
 In the summer of 2000, she had her own St. Paul moment when God knocked her off her horse one day at Mass.
 Up until then, life had seemed rich and full enough, “but I was getting a little restless,” she said.
 Feeling convicted to do something greater for the Lord, Eleanor asked her priest for a few suggestions.
 He told her to go down to Planned Parenthood and pray for the women there.
 Eleanor did just that, and she’s been serving the Lord and the women of Boston ever since.